Prince George is the centre of transportation and trade in British Columbia’s heartland.

 It is located at the crossroads of two major highways and two railway routes, and at the confluence of the Fraser and Nechako Rivers.
 The traditional home of the Carrier-Sekani and Lheidli T’enneh (Klate-lee-ten-eh) First Nations peoples, Prince George is known as the Gateway to and capital of Northern British Columbia.

 The city is the regional centre for shopping, arts and sports.
-A variety of restaurants from fast food to fine dining will sate hungry visitors, and overnight guests can choose from quaint B&B’s to well-appointed four-star hotels.
+A variety of restaurants from fast food to fine dining will sate hungry visitors, and overnight guests can choose from quaint Bed & Breakfast’s to well-appointed four-star hotels.
 Unique downtown boutiques, shopping malls and big box stores welcome shoppers, and arts-lovers can find live theatre, galleries and museums.
-Sport fans will be right at home in Prince George with Junior (BCHL) and major junior (WHL) hockey, drag racing, oval racing, baseball, lacrosse and soccer, as well as The Iceman, the city’s annual winter endurance race.
+Sport fans will be right at home in Prince George with Junior BCHL and major junior WHL hockey, drag racing, oval racing, baseball, lacrosse and soccer, as well as The Iceman, the city’s annual winter endurance race.
 Backcountry adventurers will find world-class fresh water fishing and hunting.

 Thinking about making Prince George your home?
-Check out Move Up Prince George to learn about job opportunities, educational programs, and all of the other great lifestyle amenities that exist in Prince George.
+Visit the website Move Up Prince George Opens a new window to learn about job opportunities, educational programs, and all of the other great lifestyle amenities that exist in Prince George.